Travis

 For more information, please consult the debug VM documentation.

-Log length exceeded #
+Exceed Log length #

 The log for each build is limited to approximately 4 MB.
 When it reaches that length, the build is terminated and you’ll see the following message at the end of your build log: